nkb36/AlphaResearchVietnamMarket/README.md

 The purpose of the program is to 1) rank the applicable companies in universe based on a quantitative factor, 2) put them into portfolios (i.e. having equal number of stocks in each portfolio), and 4) compute the average monthly returns and risk metrics of these equal-sized portfolios over the backtesting period

 ### Factor definition
-I examine two factors presented by Fama & French: Size & Value

-Size factor here is defined as the market value (ME) at the time of purchase, equals the price at time T x the total oustanding share at time T.

-Value factor here is defined as Book-to-market Equity (BE/ME).
+I examine two factors presented by Fama & French: Size & Value.
+Size factor here is defined as the market value (ME) at the time of purchase, equals the price at time T x the total oustanding share at time T.Value factor here is defined as Book-to-market Equity (BE/ME).
 Book value (BE) is the total equity at time T-look back period.
 I exclude companies that have negative Book equity value.

 ### Holding period & Portfolios
 Like Fama & French, I restructure portfolios after 1-year holding period.
 Portfolios are formed with approx. the same number of stocks, based on the decile of the stock's factor ranking.
 For example, for a 14-year backtesting period, if we divide the universe into 5 portfolios each year, 70 unique portfolios would be form.